-"Young people skilled in the languages of Europe, China and other key markets around the world, can look forward to exciting and rewarding careers."
+"Young people skilled in the languages of Europe, China and other key markets around the world,

 Dr Adam Marshall, Director General of the British Chambers of Commerce

 WHAT ABOUT ARTS AND MUSIC?

 While arts and music are not included in the EBacc, every child should still experience a high-quality arts and cultural education throughout their time at school as part of a balanced curriculum.
 If your child can take 9 GCSEs, they will have either 1 or 2 further options and can choose subjects based on their wider interests like art or music as well as others such as physical education or technology.